 * CreatorBreakdown: Having just come out of rehab before ''Golden Road'', Urban shows a great deal of optimism on that album. ''Be Here'' and ''Love, Pain & the whole crazy thing'' continue with the optimsm, but also show the demons creeping back in on tracks like "Tonight I Wanna Cry".
 After another trip to rehab and his marriage to NicoleKidman, he has taken refuge mostly in uptempos about how happy he is to be in love.

-* KeepCirculatingTheTapes: For some reason, ''Greatest Hits: 19 Kids'' isn't on iTunes, so this is the only way to get the single version of "You Look Good in My Shirt".
+* KeepCirculatingTheTapes: For some reason, ''Greatest Hits: 19 Kids'' (the re-release of ''Greatest Hits: 18 Kids'') isn't on iTunes, so this is the only way to get the single version of "You Look Good in My Shirt".
+Likewise, the re-recorded radio version of "Where the Blacktop Ends" was not commercially available until ''18 Kids''.

 * ThrowItIn: "Little Bit of Everything" is a double example.
 The "stuttering" ukulele part was thrown in by Nathan Chapman due to the demo track also using a ukulele, and it was chopped up at Urban's request to mix it up a little.
 Also, the bass line is played on a synth because the first two bassists that they contacted were unavailable, and even though Urban can also play bass, Chapman suggested using a synth instead.
 The latter doubles as a SerendipityWritesThePlot.